Gaga: Group Any Gaussians via 3D-aware Memory Bank: Related Work

 \section{Related Work}

-{\textbf{Segment and Track Anything in 2D.}} Segment Anything (SAM)~\cite{sam} and EntitySeg~\cite{entityseg} demonstrate the effectiveness of large-scale training in image segmentation, thus establishing a pivotal foundation for open-world segmentation methods.
-Subsequent studies~\cite{track, sata, deva} further extend the applicability of SAM to video data by leveraging video object segmentation algorithms to propagate the masks generated by SAM.
-Conversely, acquiring data for training their 3D counterparts poses a challenge, given that existing 3D datasets with annotated segmentation~\cite{replica, scannet} primarily focus on indoor scenarios.
+{\textbf{Segmenting and Tracking Anything in 2D.}} Segment Anything (SAM)~\citep{sam} and EntitySeg~\citep{entityseg} demonstrate the effectiveness of large-scale training in image segmentation, thus establishing a pivotal foundation for open-world segmentation methods.
+Subsequent studies~\citep{track, sata, deva} further extend the applicability of SAM to video data by leveraging video object segmentation algorithms to propagate SAM masks.
+Conversely, acquiring data for training their 3D counterparts poses a challenge, given that existing large-scale 3D datasets with annotated segmentation~\citep{replica, scannet} focus on indoor scenarios.

-{\textbf{NeRF-based 3D Segmentation.}} Neural Radiance Fields (NeRFs)~\cite{nerf} model scenes as continuous volumetric functions, learned through neural networks that map 3D coordinates to scene radiance.
-This approach facilitates the capture of intricate geometric details and the generation of photorealistic renderings, offers novel view synthesis capabilities.

-Semantic-NeRF~\cite{semantic_nerf} initiates the incorporation of semantic information into NeRFs and enables the generation of semantic masks for novel views.
-Note that lifting semantic segmentation masks to 3D does not face the challenge of ambiguous mask IDs across views.
-Building upon it, subsequent researches expand the scope by introducing instance modeling and matching instance masks relying on 3D bounding boxes~\cite{instance_nerf, panoptic_nerf}, solving cost-based linear assignment during training~\cite{panoptic_lifiting, dm_nerf} or directly training instance-specific MLPs~\cite{pnf}.
+{\textbf{NeRF-based 3D Segmentation.}} Neural Radiance Fields (NeRFs)~\citep{nerf} model scenes as continuous volumetric functions, learned through neural networks that map 3D coordinates to scene radiance.
+This approach facilitates the capture of intricate geometric details and the generation of photorealistic renderings, offering novel view synthesis capabilities.
+Semantic-NeRF~\citep{semantic_nerf} initiates the incorporation of semantic information into NeRFs and enables the generation of semantic masks for novel views.
+Note that semantic segmentation masks do not face the challenge of ambiguous mask ID across views.
+Numerous methods expand the scope by introducing instance modeling and matching instance masks relying on existing 3D bounding boxes~\citep{instance_nerf, panoptic_nerf}, resorting to the cost-based linear assignment during training~\citep{panoptic_lifiting, dm_nerf} or directly training instance-specific MLPs~\citep{pnf}.
 However, most of these methods are developed based on ground truth segmentation and tailored for scene modeling within specific domains.
 They often entail high computational costs and lack substantial evidence of their performance in open-world scenarios.
+Leveraging SAM's open-world segmentation capability, SA3D~\citep{sa3d} endeavors to recover a 3D consistent mask by tracing 2D masks across adjacent views with user guidance.
+Similarly, Chen et al.~\citep{interactive} distill SAM encoder features into 3D and query the decoder.
+In contrast, {\ourmethod} achieves multi-view consistency without user intervention, offering segmentation for all objects rather than a single instance.
+Garfield~\citep{garfield} densely samples SAM masks and trains a scale-conditioned affinity field supervised on the scale of each mask deprojected to 3D, which focuses on 3D clustering rather than segmentation.